 to determine whether a published article should be retracted.

-Your article will not be published unless you warrant that “This article is an original work, has not been published before and is not being considered for publication elsewhere in its final form either in printed or electronic form”.
+Your article will not be published unless you warrant that “This article is an original work, has not been published before, and is not being considered for publication elsewhere in its final form either in printed or electronic form”.
 The TIPS Assignment Form should be signed and dated by all authors and sent along with the manuscript.

 Cover letter should contain a statement that you will not resubmit your article to another journal until the reviewing process will be completed.
 Also please indicate whether the authors have published or submitted any related papers from the same study.

 - Language and Style: Contributions should be in either American or British English language.